RMerl/asuswrt-merlin/README-merlin.txt

    - Display the Ethernet port states
    - Wireless site survey
    - Advanced Wireless client list display, including automated refresh
+   - Redesigned layout of the various System Log sections

 A few features that first appeared in Asuswrt-Merlin have since been integrated/enabled/re-implemented in the official firmware: